What Is Extended Term Insurance?

 blueCheck icon

-Extended term life insurance is typically suitable for people facing financial challenges, parents with dependent children and homeowners with outstanding mortgages.
+Extended term life insurance works well for people facing financial challenges, parents with dependent children and homeowners with outstanding mortgages.

 blueCheck icon

-If you can afford ongoing premiums or seek to ensure long-term security and maintain cash value accumulation, other policy types may be more suitable than extended term insurance.
+If you can afford ongoing premiums or want long-term security and to maintain cash value accumulation, other policy types may be more suitable than extended term insurance.

 Extended term insurance transforms the cash value of your permanent life insurance policy into term life coverage, extending your protection for a set period without further payments.